 Where to even start with Gretzky?
 The NHL record book might as well be renamed “The Memoirs of Wayne Gretzky”, as he basically wrote it himself throughout his career.
 The only player in NHL history to record 200 points in a single season, Gretzky achieved the feat a whopping four times during his career.
 He holds the record for most goals in a single season with a mind-boggling 92 red lights, and also the record for the fastest to 50 goals in a season in a ridiculous 39 games.
 On top of that, he ignited interest for the sport in California thanks to this stint with the Los Angeles Kings, eventually turning the Golden State into one of the fastest growing hockey hotbeds in the United States.

-The arguments against Gretzky’s place in hockey lore are everywhere: he played in the right era, on the right team, in the right system, bad goalies, etc. Yet no player has ever dominated his own era like Gretzky did, and it’s hard to imagine that anyone ever will.
+The arguments against Gretzky’s place as the best hockey player of all-time are everywhere: he played in the right era, on the right team, in the right system, bad goalies, etc. Yet no player has ever dominated his own era like Gretzky did, and it’s hard to imagine that anyone ever will.
 Not the most physically gifted, “The Great One” was able to dominate thanks to his Jedi master-like perception and anticipation of the game.
 Others have come close, but no one did it to the degree and with the same longevity as Gretzky did, making him the greatest hockey ever.